Blepharoplasty & Eyelid Reduction London

 After your procedure

-Once you are safely at home, you can be assured of having access to our specialist postoperative team round the clock.
+Once you are safely at home, you can be assured of having access to our postoperative specialist team around the clock.
 You will be given a contact number to contact your surgeon in the first 24 hours after surgery if there is any concern.
-Eyelid surgery is associated with very little in the way of postoperative discomfort although a bruised and swollen appearance is common for the first week after surgery.
+Eyelid surgery is associated with very little in the way of postoperative discomfort, although a bruised and swollen appearance is common for the first week after surgery.
 Bruising should start to subside after 7-10 days.
 You should avoid intense sunlight after the procedure to reduce the risk of pigmentary changes.

-Our postoperative team will look to call every day for the first 2 weeks after your procedure.
+Our postoperative team will look to call every day for the first two weeks after your procedure.
 This is so we can monitor your levels of comfort and can alert your surgeon if there is any concern.
-Our proactive approach allows the detection of any potential issues early which results in more effective treatment.
+Our proactive approach allows the detection of any potential issues early, which results in more effective treatment.
 You are advised to rest for at least a few days after your eyelid reduction procedure which will also help with pain control.
-Heavy exercise should be avoided for at least the first 4 weeks.
-Our postoperative clinical team will assess you face to face at your 1-week post-operative appointment to ensure healing is progressing normally and the site of the wound is healthy.
-Your sutures will be removed if your surgeon used non-absorbable sutures.
-You will be booked for your surgeon follow-up appointment for 6 weeks after your procedure.
+Heavy exercise should be avoided for at least the first four weeks.
+Our postoperative clinical team will assess your face-to-face at your 1-week post-operative appointment to ensure healing is progressing normally and the wound site is healthy.
+Your sutures will be removed if your surgeon uses non-absorbable sutures.
+You will be booked for your surgeon's follow-up appointment for six weeks after your procedure.